m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 In general, though, the tools provided by an engine tend to be fairly independent from each other, especially if they're meant to be used in multiple games.
 A physics library doesn't need to know anything about graphics.
 A level editor doesn't need to know anything about physics, nor does an input manager or a sound system, and so on.
-As such, it doesn't make much sense to talk about the overall architecture of an engine – most of these pieces don't need to fit together at all.
+As such, it doesn't make much sense to talk about the overall architecture of an engine – most of these pieces hardly need to fit together at all.
 However, there is one point where almost everything is connected, and that is the **game object**, also known as the **entity**.
 I'll speak about game objects here to separate this more general concept from the entities found in the Entity-Component-System architecture.

-Game objects are another thing whose definition is quite hard to nail down, but I'm sure you have an intuition for it.
+Game objects are another thing whose definition is quite hard to nail down.
-They're _things_ that exist in a game world and probably interact with other _things_ therein in some way.
+If you'll forgive the hand-waving, they're _things_ that exist in a game world in a similar, but not quite the same, way to real objects in the real world.
+Things with a distinct identity (in the metaphysical sense, not the mathematical).

-To interact, or indeed have any purpose at all, they need to have some data associated with them.
+In order to have any purpose or behavior, game objects need to have some data associated with them.
 These associations can be implemented in many ways, and any tool or system that touches game objects (i.e. most of them) needs to be able to follow them.
 Well, either that or you need additional compatibility code converting things to whatever formats each system wants,